tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ## Pattern Matching

-In Haskell, we can define multiple versions of a function to handle the instances of an algebraic data types.
+In Haskell, we can define multiple versions of a function to handle the instances of an algebraic data type.
 This is done by providing a *pattern* in the parameter list of the function definition, in the form of an expression beginning with the constructor of the data instance (e.g. `Cons` or `Nil`) and variable names which will be bound to the different fields of the data instance.

 For example, we can create a function to determine a `ConsList`’s length using *pattern matching*; to not only create different definitions of the function for each of the possible instances of a `ConsList`, but also to destructure the non-empty `Cons`: